Multimodal axion emissions from Abelian-Higgs cosmic strings

 Axions can be produced through their coupling to gauge fields, typically arising via anomalies.
-Indeed, the axion-SM photon coupling enables us to probe the axion by experiments, such as the solar axion search, the light shining through wall experiment and the cavity search \cite{Sikivie:1983ip,Sikivie:1985yu}, all of which have put the stringent bounds on the couplings.
+Indeed, the axion-SM photon coupling enables us to probe the axion by experiments, such as the solar axion search, the light shining through wall experiment, and the cavity search \cite{Sikivie:1983ip,Sikivie:1985yu}, all of which have put the stringent bounds on the couplings.
 See Ref.~\cite{Irastorza:2018dyq} for a review.

-In this paper, we show a novel production mechanism of the axion from the network of local cosmic strings based on the Abelian-Higgs model.
-If the axion couples to the (hidden) U(1) gauge field, the dynamics of the string network can source axion particles.
-Inside the string core, the U(1) symmetry is locally restored, where the magnetic field ($\bm{B}$) is trapped to stabilize the scalar configuration.
+In this paper, we identify and quantify for the first time (to the best of our knowledge) the axion production from a network of local cosmic strings based on the Abelian-Higgs model.
+If the axion couples to the (hidden) $U(1)$ gauge field, then the dynamics of the string network can source axion particles.
+Inside the string core, the $U(1)$ symmetry is locally restored, where the magnetic field ($\bm{B}$) is trapped to stabilize the scalar configuration.
 Then, the motion of the string generates the electric field ($\bm{E}$) perpendicular to the string, and the oscillation or collision of strings can create regions where $\bm{E}\cdot\bm{B} \neq 0$, producing the axions.
-We show that the emission of axions from the network of Abelian-Higgs strings is {\it multimodal}, in the sense that the axion is produced in both the low-energy and high-energy regimes.
+We carry out state-of-the-art large-scale lattice simulations with the number of grid points $N^{3}=8192^{3}$ and show that the emission of axions from the network of Abelian-Higgs strings is {\it multimodal}, in the sense that the axion is produced in both the low-energy and high-energy regimes.
 Therefore, it provides both the cold dark matter and dark radiation simultaneously, which can explain the present relic dark matter abundance and can be tested by the measurement of the effective number of neutrinos.

 {\bf Model.--} Let us consider the Abelian-Higgs model with an axion coupled to the gauge field \cite{Kitajima:2021bjq,Nakagawa:2022knn,Kitajima:2025nml}.
 The Lagrangian is given by